 To take you all more in depth, I would say there are three main skills that American’s MPAP program provides that are necessary for my specific career goals.
 These skills include:

 - Analytical skills that allow me to analyze different administrative challenges and construct solutions.
 I will use knowledge on organizational structures and systems to develop effective management cultures and leaders.

 - Research skills that can be used to evaluate programs and write policies.
 I use subjects like economics and statistics to create methodological and analytic frameworks that can be used for evaluation.

 - Values that are essential to remaining both ethical and constitutional in administrative analysis and behaviors.
 Using real world values like incorporating others perspectives and being aware of the backgrounds of others are necessary when becoming a true public servant.

 In all, I would say that one thing that has made me love my program is the faculty.
 It was the faculty that developed the MPAP program in the first place.
 From policy analysis application and solutions to challenges that public administrators face every day.
 It’s an honor to be mentored and equipped by experts who train NGOs, lead policy research, and consult state legislation implementation.

-I am eternally grateful for the opportunity in a program that caters to my needs and positions me for my dream job.
-American University’s reputation and ideal location provides the perfect environment.
+I am eternally grateful to study in a program that caters to my needs and positions me for my dream job.
+American University's reputation and ideal location provides the perfect environment.
 The School of Public Affairs transforms lives of students like myself to thrive in the public administration and policy fields.